45+ Gorgeous Bullet Journal Weekly Spreads To Try Right Now

 This came out looking great and with enough space for everything needed.

+All the pinks and flowers are so beautiful.
 I must say, though that this is also in a Nuuna journal, so it might look a bit different in an A5 journal.

+A very creative idea with circles.
 Instead of making the entire spread a circle, just use circles for daily entries.

-Weekly Spread With Everything
+Weekly Spreads With Everything

 Sometimes you might need to track a lot of things in your life, and this type of weekly spread can be helpful.

-However, it’s really easier to monitor and follow through when it’s in shorter periods.
+It’s really easier to monitor and follow through when it’s in shorter periods.
 If you start a diet it’s easier to talk yourself through it week by week than the entire month.

-Plus some weeks you might need trackers, some weeks you might not.
+Plus, some weeks you might need trackers, some weeks you might not.

-So much is packed in this spread, and yet it’s still clear and very easy to follow.
+So much is packed in this spread, and yet it's still clear and very easy to follow.
+I think the use of different colors also helped to kind of divide the information.

 It's unbelievable how much information the creator of this spread managed to put in such a small journal.